 The hydrodynamics of shark skin

 This amazing structure has spawned a wide variety of applications in hydro- and aerodynamics.
-Aeronautics, that is no stranger to biomimicry, grabbed the opportunity.
-The aircraft manufacturer Airbus was inspired by it to develop a coating for aircraft intended to reduce fuel consumption.
-The tests were very conclusive and allowed to reduce drag by 10% : which would result in fuel savings of more than 1% !
+Aeronautics, is no stranger to biomimicry, took advantage of this opportunity.
+The aircraft manufacturer Airbus was inspired by it to develop a coating for aircrafts intended to reduce fuel consumption.
+The tests were very conclusive and allowed to reduce drag by 10%: which would result in fuel savings of more than 1% !
 It's colossal!
-In 2019, Airbus announced the upcoming commercialization of this coating which is a very eloquent example of biomimicry.
+In 2019, Airbus announced the upcoming commercialisation of this coating which is a very eloquent example of biomimicry.

 But that's not all!
-Biomimicry has found other applications for this amazing structure of shark skin.
+Biomimicry has found other applications for this amazing structure of the shark skin.
 The scale microstructure has a height to width ratio that prevents the attachment of microorganisms, and their overgrowth.
-An American company, Sharklet Technologies, was inspired of these micro-grooves present to create a structurally antibacterial surface.
-Groove pattern and size (2 microns wide and 3 microns high) prevents bacteria colonies from adhering and colonizing the surface .
+An American company, Sharklet Technologies, was inspired by these micro-grooves to create a structurally antibacterial surface.
+Groove pattern and size (2 microns wide and 3 microns high) prevents bacteria colonies from adhering and colonising the surface.
 The applications of this technology are very promising in the medical sector: for example for dressings, adhesive films (to protect surfaces), catheters, etc. Depending on the type of surface, the proliferation of bacteria is reduced by 70 to 97%!

 Biomimicry made it possible to imagine other applications to this shark skin structure.
-For the creation of swimming suits, or the design of antifouling coatings for boat hulls.
-After a long stay in the water, microorganisms develop on their hull (submerged part).
+For the creation of swimsuits, or the design of antifouling coatings for boat hulls.
+After a long stay in the water, micro-organisms develop on their hull (submerged part).
 These can increase the drag of a boat by 30% to 50%!
 Today the fairing is expensive and requires the use of harmful chemicals to clean the hull and repaint it.
-A antifouling structure inspired by shark skin could allow better efficiency with much more limited use of chemicals!
+An antifouling structure inspired by shark skin could allow better efficiency with much more limited use of chemicals!

 Here is another example of biomimicry that shows the diversity of applications that can be inspired of a single characteristic of life!